Blog Template Settings

 Text and Featured Image Placeholders

 Blog pages need placeholders in the design in order for the blog to know where to place continually changing content in your layout.
-Text placeholders can be set for many different types of content including: Post Title, Post Date, Post Excerpt, Post Content.
-You can read about all text placeholders in Wordpress Template Placeholder Fields

-To Add a Text Placeholder
+Add a New Text Placeholder

-1. Add a text box to your layout in the position and style format you want it to appear on the blog.
+1) Add a text box to your layout in the position and style format you want it to appear on the blog.

 Tip: We suggest including placeholder text inside of the box to see how a post title with a few lines or a post excerpt with a paragraph of text might appear.

-2. Assign a placeholder from the Text Properties > Wordpress Placeholder setting.
+2) Assign a placeholder from the Text Properties > WordPress Placeholder setting.

-3. For most placeholders, the text inside of the box will get replaced by the blog content when it's live on your blog.
+3) Adjust Overflow.
+For most placeholders, the text inside of the box will get replaced by the blog content when it's live on your blog.
 If the content is longer than your placeholder the text will wrap based upon the width of the text box.
 In some cases, you may decide to adjust the Text Overflow settings to Crop the text or set to display a Single Line.

 Most photographers want a featured image shown for each blog post.
 To display that image from the post you can add any image to your design and then assign it as a featured image.